CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

         to them.

-8. At the top of the page is an indication of when all your Syncs will next run - we'll adjust this [next](../scheduler.md) - but to run a Sync immediately, click the small blue Sync icon (the circular arrows next to the delete icon).
+8. At the top of the page is an indication of when all your Syncs will next run - we'll adjust this [next](../scheduler.md) - but to run a Sync immediately, click the small :fontawesome-solid-arrows-rotate: Sync icon.

 9. TCM will then query Sonarr for all your Series, filter the results by our indicated filters (in our case the `tcm-test` tag), and then filter out any